trloris/clojure-duolingo/README.md

 # duolingo

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to access the unofficial Duolingo API.

-## Usage

-FIXME

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Trevyn Loris

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.